-The HPP-3-230V Purger can only operate while the chiller is running; therefore either a 115 or 230 volt chiller "Run Signal" must be supplied from the chiller control to input terminals IN6 & terminal J22 on the HPP-3-230V Logic Board.
+The HPP-3-115V Purger can only operate while the chiller is running; therefore a 115 volt chiller "Run Signal" must be supplied from the chiller control to input terminals IN6.
+Also a neutral connection from the chiller control must be made to terminal J22 on the HPP-3-115V Logic Board.
 If this signal is not provided the purge unit will shut-down when the chiller cycles off.

-Run either a 115 or 230 volt line from an appropriate place in the chiller control circuit that will supply voltage to Logic Board "Run Signal" inputs IN6 and J22 when the chiller is operating.
-On 115 volt signal connect neutral leg to input terminal J22.
+Run a 115 volt line from an appropriate place in the chiller control circuit that will supply voltage to Logic Board "Run Signal" inputs IN6 and a connect neutral leg to terminal J22 on the logic board.
 (See Fig 6 Wiring Schematic Page 26 for terminal location).